 Healthy Holiday Eating

-Chances are, you plan to deck the halls for a very merry holiday season.
+Chances are, you plan to deck the halls for a merry holiday season.
 And what better way to evoke the spirit of the holidays than with a traditional red and green color scheme?

 Bring those holiday hues into your festive feasts, and you're sure to keep good health on the menu—even as you sample the occasional treat.